Truck Accident Attorney Serving New JerseySchedule a Free Consultation

 Ready to assist with truck accident claims in Passaic County and Morris County

 There can be design flaws in many of the trucks out there on the road as well.
 The most common one is a blind spot which increases the risk of an accident happening.
 Visibility is an essential part of driving such a vehicle.
-When that is lacking, it is only a matter of time until an accident is going to take place.
+When that is lacking, it is only a matter of time before an accident is going to take place.

 The good news: Higher amounts of insurance coverage for New Jersey truck accidents